youtom/SysWOW64-Fs-Redirection/README.md

 # SysWOW64-Fs-Redirection
-A small research and PoC of the usermode mechanism of SysWOW64 FS redirection.
+A tiny research and PoC of the usermode mechanism of SysWOW64 FS redirection.

 Basicly, when the flag in 64bit TEB at offset 0x14c0 is 0 the wow64bit redirection is on when its 1 then its off.